HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **Improvements**

     - Extended how Rich Text is processed.
-For more information, see [Richtext extension](richtextension.md).
+For more information, see [Rich Text extension](richtextension.md).

     - Improved OData filter processing by adding support for `in`, `contains`, `startswith`, and `endswith` clauses.
     - Enhanced user experience by allowing user to activate a form and bringing user directly into form edit mode by clicking the pencil icon corresponding to an inactive form in the **Database Form** tab in the **Admin UI** and confirming form activation.